Welfare in College

 - Woodstock Road Chemist, 59 Woodstock Road.

 However for these sites it must be noted that the pharmacist is NOT always present, and costs of over £25 can arise when having to purchase.
-At current time these costs cannot be reimbursed by JCR, MCR or college, but these avenues are currently being explored.
+You can get the cost of emergency contraception reimbursed by pidging your receipt to the welfare rep/women’s rep.

 Other information and providers can be found on oxcentric.oxme.info